Table of Contents

 You can find anything from craft beers to cocktails, Irish bars to games on TV.
 There are even a few music venues jammed amongst the mayhem.

-Expect crowds spilling out of bars and into late-night food shops, great for people watching.
+Expect busy bars and late-night food shops, great for people watching.

 We were sitting outside having a pub meal one night and across the road from us someone used bear spray on another guy.
 Not something you forget!

 I wouldn’t advise staying on Granville Street.
 Here’s our guide to the best places to stay.

 Be careful at night, Vancouver is super friendly but it is a city.
 Craig was mugged after leaving the Imperial.